 - Mamey – This fruit is native to Mexico and Central America but frequently grows in Florida.
 Trees reach a mature height of about 40 feet and are commonly used as specimen trees in the home garden.
 The fruit has a brown peel and pink to reddish brown flesh with an interesting and sweet taste.
 Fruit is often enjoyed fresh or used in ice cream, jellies or preserves.

-- Passion Fruit – Passion fruit is a beautiful vining plant that is native to South America.
+- Passion Fruit – Passion fruit is a beautiful vining plant native to South America.
 Vines require a sturdy trellis or fence and well-drained soil to thrive.
 Fruit can be purple, yellow or red in color and has an orange sweet pulp and many seeds.
 Juice from this fruit is used to make punch or can be consumed raw.

 - Kumquat – Kumquats are the smallest of the citrus fruits.
 These small evergreen shrubs with white flowers produce golden-yellow fruits that vary in size from 1-2 inches around.
 Having a thick spicy rind and acidic flesh, they may be eaten whole or preserved.